 A range of outings is offered at all levels, including subject-based excursions, year level camps, interstate and international trips.
-Examples of these are the Australian History trip to Sovereign Hill, the Year 7 Orientation Camp and tours to, Central Australia, Japan and France.
+Examples of these are the Year 7 Orientation Camp and tours to, Central Australia, Japan and France.
 These tours provide opportunities for students to better appreciate history and culture and develop their interpersonal skills.

 Year 7 Orientation Camp